 Since February is both Black History Month and Heart Health Month in the United States, it's a good time to pump up the focus on cardiovascular conditions that particularly affect black women.

 "It's making (health) a priority for themselves as women," says Dr. Jennifer Jones-McMeans (shown at left), director of clinical programs and endovascular clinical science for Abbott's vascular business who's studied the link between genetics, exercise, and high blood pressure.
-She's part of the clinical research team that helped develop Absorb, the only fully dissolving stent approved for the treatment of coronary artery disease.

 “Historically, African-Americans have been an underserved population when it comes to healthcare and diet and physical activity,” she says.
 "All that comes together.
 Unless we say, 'I'm going to exercise and take ownership of it,' it won't happen.
 I'm no good for my family if I'm not healthy."